engrawaiszafar/FitnessHub/README.md

 The JavaScript in the file is already configured to connect to your local API at http://127.0.0.1:8000.
 You can create an account, log in, and use all the features of the application.

+I am still currently working on the html file that's why it's not yet available.

-# FitnessHub: User Stories
+# 4. FitnessHub: User Stories
 For a full list of functional and security requirements, please see the [User Stories and Mitigation Criteria in the documentation folder](docs/requirements.md).

 `docs/user_stories.md`

-# C4 Model
+# 5. Diagrams: C4 Model

 ![C4 Model.png](C4%20Model.png)
 ## C1: System Context Diagram